 We hope to have a fix out shortly.
 Until the fix is available, please do the following to avoid the problem:

-- Kill the app from the carousel, as described here. *** You must kill the app from the carousel or the remaining steps will not work. ***
+- Fully exit from the Triple Town app, as described here. *** You must fully exit the app in this manner or the remaining steps will not work. ***

 - Check your device's rotation lock settings.
 If it is currently locked, unlock it temporarily.